UB Libraries Special and Distinctive Collections Fellowships

 The Charles D. Abbott Library Fellowship

-Please note that applicants may apply for only one fellowship per academic year.
+Please note that applicants may apply for only one of the above fellowships per academic year.

 Selection Criteria and Application Procedure